 One of the motivating reasons I started my own practice was to be able to provide legal services and information to individuals in need.
-As part of that goal, I volunteer my time at several Senior Centers in the Seattle area and provides no-cost legal advice to seniors and low income Seattleites, and also presents issues of law to various organizations serving senior citizens.
+As part of that goal, I volunteer my time at several Senior Centers in the Seattle area and provides no-cost legal advice to seniors and low income Seattleites, and also present issues of law to various organizations serving senior citizens.
 I also serve on the boards of three non-profit foundations.

 I am a fourth generation Washingtonian, through Dayton, Walla Walla, Renton, Kent and Seattle.
 I am a veteran of the US Army, 1972-1974, and have worked as a brewing chemist, High School teacher, entrepreneur and financial supervisor.
 When I am not practicing law, I enjoy skiing, sailing and cooking.
 In addition, I perform grueling manual labor and spend undisclosed amounts of all-too-scarce cash on Icy Road Vineyards, LLC in Hood River Oregon, where I hold the prestigious title of Juris Vinus.

 I started practicing law in 1992 and have experience in a wide range of legal fields.
 My practice focuses on litigation and includes trust, estate, and probate disputes, personal injury claims, investment fraud, federal practice, appellate practice, dispute resolutions, and securities.